Sweets-omg/Sweetshark-client/README.md

 ## Current know issues

 - Can't copy invite links from server admin page.
-- Streaming with audio is broken and can't be fixed.
+- Streaming with audio is broken and can't be fixed in electron with the skills and tools I have available to me.
 - Probably many many more things.

 ## Requirements